WebDaD/SmallBusinessManager/README.md

 # SmallBusinessManager

 Manage your Business Needs on a simple WebSite.
 May Contain REST for Admins and Customers!
+It depends heavily on jquery and its modules

 # Legende
 - + = Added